Aryonal/go.nvim/README.md

 # gou.nvim

-An experimental plugin with miscellaneous functions for go.
+A toy plugin with miscellaneous functions for go.

 ## Features